-In 2000, we lived in an era of ‘oversizing and wasting’ – future proofing meant that data centre owners were forced to install much bigger UPS’ to meet capacity for the years to come.
+In 2000, we lived in an era of oversizing and wasting – future-proofing meant that data centre owners were forced to install much bigger UPSs to meet capacity for the years to come.

-While the modular UPS system can offer a more future-proof approach with right-sizing the load on day one, no UPS should ever be 100 per cent loaded as this leaves no room for expansion and can lead to increased component stress.
+While the modular UPS system can offer a more future-proof approach with right-sizing the load on day one, no UPS should ever be 100% loaded as this leaves no room for expansion and can lead to increased component stress.

 Two: Storing energy in the UPS